 - What happened to their spirit, their soul, their “essence”?

 - When will the tears and this “weight” of loss end?

 - This is SO not fair!
 Why me?

-When I became Mother, there were even more Questions
+When I became a Mother, there were even more Questions

 So, while our young family lived a joyous, rambunctious, fun-filled life, we also had sober moments of quiet and reflection.
-Contrary to my own experience, talk about death was part of our everyday life.
+Contrary to my own experience growing up, talk about death was part of our everyday life.

 I wanted to prepare my offspring, not just for survival in an adult world, but for whatever might lie ahead, even before they left home.
 And for that reason, I was not afraid to expose them to death, so that if – no sorry, not if.
-So that WHEN we faced death, we had the language, the ability and the openness to talk about it, and start to express some of those deep-seated feelings.
+So that when we faced death, we had the language, the ability and the openness to talk about it.
+I tried as best as I could to give my children the language to express some of those deep-seated feelings.

 So, let me fill you in on what I did.
 Maybe, you can bring some of these ideas to your own family situation.
 And maybe you have some ideas of your own that you could share in the Comments below.

 How to Prepare Children for Life AND Death